 Vehicle registration inspections have recommenced since 29 June 2020.
 If you present your vehicle for inspection before 31 July 2020:

 - Your vehicle will be valued based on the date it is examined

 - You will not be charged any penalty charges for registering outside of the 30 day limit

 If you register after 31 July 2020, penalty charges and time limits will apply as normal.
 You can read more about importing a vehicle.

 Motor tax and motor insurance

 You can pay your motor tax online.
-Counter services in local authority offices have resumed.
+Most counter services in local authority offices have resumed.
 But you are recommended to use the online service if possible.

 A number of insurance companies have announced that they will give customers reliefs on their premiums to reflect the reduction in the number of claims during the COVID-19 emergency period.

 You should check your own insurer’s website for details on how it will provide the relief (for example by a refund or discount).

 Public transport services have been reduced and you should only use public transport for essential journeys.
 Transport for Ireland has updated public transport information.